-The importance of cultural interchange between the Spanish educational stakeholders and the language assistants is of primary importance in bilingual education in Spain.
-Language assistants are required to deliver subject knowledge, especially their way of living, thinking and understanding life.
-Culture is a must in a multicultural classroom, and the Government of Madrid also considers this.
+The importance of culture interchange between the Spanish educational stakeholders and the language assistants is significant in bilingual education in Spain.
+Language assistants are to deliver topic knowledge, but especially with regard to their way of living, thinking and understanding life.
+Culture is a must in a multicultural classroom and the Government of Madrid so considers.
 This little piece of writing just presented a brief approach to the topic.
-However, a revision of this topic is necessary to observe the implications in the students' understanding of the foreign culture and to comprehend whether enough information is transferred (Buckingham, 2018).
+However, a revision of this topic is necessary to observe the implications in the students' understanding of the foreign culture and to see whether enough information is transferred (Buckingham, 2018).